We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Transactional as in actually looking to pay for the tour and lastly Navigational, where do I go to make a transaction to pay for the chosen tour.

-Be warned, Google will get better at stopping SEOs from optimising using just keywords and insist on a qualifying page having good ‘authoritative’ links or original content or both.
+Be warned, Google will get better at stopping SEOs from optimising using just keywords or AI generated text and insist on a qualifying page having good ‘authoritative’ links or original content or both.
 This evolution in search is critical to the success of Google.
 And it will help ensure that results in search are better.
-It all makes sense and is better for the person doing the search.
+It all makes sense for Google in the race against ChatGPT, Perplexity, Grok etc and is better for the person doing the search.
 The challenge is for the website owner to ensure that the content is good and relevant.
-It is a good opportunity for people who manage their website well, keep the content fresh and avoid any ‘Black Hat’ techniques.
+It is a good opportunity for people who manage their website well, keep the content fresh and avoid any ‘Black Hat’ techniques, or generic AI generated content.

 There are loads of FREE checker apps and sites, but avoid these honey pots as they will force loads of useless adverts in your face.
 Use Google itself to do your search.